LeviPesin/ray-tracing-renderer/README.md

 Or if you use npm, run
 `npm install ray-tracing-renderer`

 Ray Tracing Renderer relies on WebGL2, and any browser supporting WebGL2 also supports ES6.
-Thus, you should only use the ES5 build if the renderer inside your appliaction is *optional*, and your application must support older browsers.
+Thus, you should only use the ES5 build if the renderer inside your application is *optional*, and your application must support older browsers.

 ### Installation
 #### As an HTML script